sptrakesh/config-db/README.md

   A few dependencies also installed via `vcpkg` under `\opt\src\vcpkg`.

 ### UNIX
 Check out the project and build.
+Install [dependencies](dependencies.md).
+These instructions are for setting up on Mac OS X.  For Linux, the assumption is that all dependencies are installed under `/opt/local`.

 ```shell
 git clone git@github.com:sptrakesh/config-db.git
 cd config-db